1 out a 100 babies is born with heart disease, the leading cause of infant death.

 Some babies have heart defects because their parents are first or second degree cousins.
 Other factors include diseases contracted during the first three months of pregnancy or a mix risk of factors such as drugs (antidepressants or alcohol), smoking, obesity and diabetes.

 It’s essential to screen for heart defects during a pregnancy as almost all cardiac defects can be detected before birth.
 If a serious heart defect is confirmed, the doctor will ask the mother to deliver the baby in a hospital equipped with pediatric cardiology units, with a pediatric cardiac surgeon present.

 If detected early and treated on time, 95% of children born with heart disease can live a normal life.
 Some of these defects require open-heart surgery while other interventions can be done using catheterization techniques with umbrellas or stents to fix blood flow problems in the heart or enlarge narrowed arteries.

 Most importantly don’t be scared.
 Talk to your doctor.
 With the improvement of specialized medical care and treatment, the great majority of infants with CHD are living into adulthood with an excellent quality of life.
 The only remaining barrier to treatment is often the cost of care!
 This is why a humanitarian association like Heartbeat is here to help you keep your family united.

 Heartbeat covers all related treatment costs from the moment the child comes under its care.
 This includes diagnosis of the condition, treatment, and follow-up.
-Since 2005, Heartbeat has saved the lives of more than 3,500 children born with heart disease and is currently helping 300 families every year.
+Since 2005, Heartbeat has saved the lives of more than 4,000 children born with heart disease.